microsoft/AI-For-Beginners/2-Symbolic/README.md

 ## 🚀 Challenge

-In the three notebooks associated to this lesson, there are challenges at the end - pick one, and try to solve it!
+In the Family Ontology notebook associated to this lesson, there is an opportunity to experiment with other family relations.
+Try to discover new connections between people in the family tree.

 ## [Post-lecture quiz](https://black-ground-0cc93280f.1.azurestaticapps.net/quiz/4)